-A prisoner, prosecuted for high treason, may now make his defence by counsel.
-In the reign of William the Third the law was altered; and it was in rising to urge the necessity of an alteration, that Lord Shaftesbury, with such admirable quickness, took advantage of the embarrassment that seized him.
-"If I," said he, "who rise only to give my opinion of this bill, am so confounded that I cannot say what I intended, what must be the condition of that man, who, without any assistance, is pleading for his life?"
+A prisoner, prosecuted for high treason, may n make his defence by counsel.
+In the reign of Willi the Third the law was altered; and it was in rising urge the necessity of an alteration, that Lord Shaft bury, with such admirable quickness, took advants of the embarrassment that seized him.
+"If I," she, "who rise only to give my opinion of this bill, so confounded that I cannot say what I intended, who must be the condition of that man, who, without a assistance, is pleading for his life?"

-Like that sweet Saint who sate by Russell's side Under the Judgment-seat.
+Like that sweet Saint who sate by RUSSELL'S side Under the Judgment-seat.